Advertiser Disclosure

 Final Thoughts

 Choice Privileges is a relatively niche hotel loyalty program.
-With the recent 1:2 transfer partnership with Citi, Choice Privileges is gaining a lot more attention in the public eye.
+With the 1:2 transfer partnership with Citi and Wells Fargo, Choice Privileges is gaining a lot more attention in the public eye.

-Still, Choice Privileges focuses primarily on providing budget and midscale accommodations — its luxury portfolio is still lacking, especially considered to Marriott Bonvoy or World of Hyatt.
+Still, Choice Privileges focuses primarily on providing budget and midscale accommodations — its luxury portfolio is still lacking, especially compared to Marriott Bonvoy or World of Hyatt.

 So whether you’re booking a hotel stay using points or transferring points to airline frequent flyer programs, you’ll want to do the math beforehand to make sure you’re getting good value.